 These early councillors were not concerned with roads alone, and very early they took steps not only to provide more schools but also to provide the schools, and through them the people generally, with good reading material.
-A motion moved by Paul Gallaugher, seconded by James Mitchell, was passed on September 12, 1853, by which one half nenny per pound assessment on the resident poll was levied to buy library books, and a committee consisting of Rev. John Fietcher, Reeve Cooper and James Mitchell was appointed to select the books.
+A motion moved by Paul Gallaugher, seconded by James Mitchell, was passed on September 12, 1853, by which one half penny per pound assessment on the resident poll was levied to buy library books, and a committee consisting of Rev. John Fletcher, Reeve Cooper and James Mitchell was appointed to select the books.
 Later after the books had finally arrived they were divided among the six schools in the township and thus libraries were first established in the schools of Mulmur.

 In 1855 a levy of forty pounds was made to build a township hall, or town hall as it was always called.
 In 1856 a committee consisting of Paul Gallaugher, William Gallaugher and John Cooper was appointed to supervise the erection of this building and it was completed the following year.
-About the same time, some time between 1852 and 1857, a court house was erected on the south-east corner of Lot 1 Concession 7.
-From the establishment of the Divisional Court until the erection of this building, court was held in John Little's house, a log polling places were as follows: Polling Sub-Division No. 1, the Orange Hall, Lot 9 on the Sixth Line; Polling Sub-Division No. 2, the new school, Lot 11, Centre Road; Polling Sub-Division No. 3, the school house, Lot 28 on the Sixth Line; Polling Sub-Division No. 4, the school house of S.S.
-No. 5.
+Arout the same time, some time between 1852 and 1857, a court house was erected on the south-east corner of Lot 1 Concession 7.
+From the establishment of the Divisional Court until the erection of this building, court was held in John Little's house, a log house which stood in front and a little to the south of where the present stone house stands on the farm he then owned.